Skip to content

 Entitlement crash on launchBinary not codesignedjust doctor to diagnose, then just run (signs automatically)

-vmlinuz not foundMissing kernel assetjust build-kernel
+vmlinuz not foundMissing kernel assetjust build-kernel <arch> code

-rootfs.img not foundMissing rootfs assetjust build-rootfs
+rootfs.erofs not foundMissing rootfs assetjust build-rootfs <arch> code

 SymptomCauseFix